What can you do?

 Cutting carbon emissions from your home

 - Improve the energy efficiency of your home through retrofit projects, such as double glazing and insulation.
-The Energy Savings Trust has plenty of home energy advice and Cosy Homes Oxfordshire offers retrofit surveys, advice and installation.
+The Energy Saving Trust has plenty of home energy advice and Cosy Homes Oxfordshire offers retrofit surveys, advice and installation.

 - Where possible, consider using public transport, walking or cycling.
 Cycle routes across the district are being improved: for the latest updates, take a look here.